Villiger at St Josephs University

 T:

-I think that being non-topical is also important but its the affs burden to prove why they should get to be non-topical.
-I like models debates, what does your model justify vs theirs, why is this round uniquely key to your model, etc.
+I think that being non-topical is also important but it's the affs burden to prove the role of engagement and why their model is preferable.
+I like model debates, what does your model justify vs theirs for the activity as a whole, why is this round the key internal link to your model, etc.

 CP's: